 - interested personnel respond to RedR Australia

-- RedR Australia puts forward suitable candidates to respective agencies which make the final decision
+- RedR Australia puts forward suitable candidates to respective agencies who make the final decision

-For the selected RedR Australia candidate, we arrange:
+For the selected RedR Australia candidate, we arrange the following:

 - visa assistance